colyseus/docs/docs/client/client.md

 ### `joinById (roomId: string, options: any)`

 Joins an existing room by its `roomId`.
+Private rooms can be joined by id.

 ```typescript fct_label="JavaScript"
 client.joinById("KRYAKzRo2", {/* options */}).then(room => {